Top 5 Best Solar Companies in Hawaii (2023 Reviews)

 Finally, you need to be careful of disingenuous or unreliable solar companies when converting to solar power.
 Most of the time, you can assume that companies offering “free solar panels” or “first year free” aren’t a good option.
 This is typically a marketing scheme to get you to sign a solar lease or power purchase agreement (PPA).
 Leasing solar panels isn’t recommended, as they don’t bump up your home value, provide far fewer savings than a solar loan and prevent you from taking advantage of the federal tax credit.
 Especially with the affordability and accessibility of solar loans, solar leases and PPAs should be avoided if possible.

 For most solar customers, yes!
-Solar panels let you offset electric costs, and with the highest per-kWh prices in the entire country, Hawaii is one of the best places to save money with solar panels.
+Solar panels let you offset electric r, and rates with the highest per-kWh prices in the entire country, Hawaii is one of the best places to save money with solar panels.
 Most residents pay off their systems within 6 years, after which they enjoy savings of approximately $49,458.
-You might need a solar battery to see these savings, but even with that added cost, solar energy systems almost always save money in the long run.
+You might need a solar battery to see these savings, but even with that added expense, solar energy systems almost always save money in the long run.

 Yes, solar panels will improve your home value in Hawaii.
 Estimates from Zillow suggest that the average value increase enjoyed from panel installation is around 4.1%, meaning the average property in HI will jump by around $34,542 in value.

 Yes, permits are required to install solar panels in Hawaii.
 The permitting process adds a few hundred dollars to your installation expense, on average, but it’s worth the investment to ensure your property is up to code and your panels are installed safely.
 Most solar panel installation companies will tackle the permitting process for you as a part of the installation.